NATS

 Controls how metric tag values are encoded.

-When set to single, only the last non-bare value of tags will be displayed with the metric.
-When set to full, all metric tags will be exposed as separate assignments.
+When set to single, only the last non-bare value of tags are displayed with the metric.
+When set to full, all metric tags are exposed as separate assignments.

 Relevant when: codec = "json" or codec = "text"